Lampasas County Vehicle Impound Guide

 Facing financial difficulties after a DUI arrest is common.
 Here are some options:

-- Borrow from family/friends: Reach out to your support network and see if they can lend you the necessary funds.
+- Contact a family member or friend to help cover costs: Reach out to your support network and see if they can lend you the necessary funds.

-- Payment plans: Inquire with the impound lot about potential payment plans.
-Some lots may offer this option, but it's not guaranteed.
+- Ask the impound lot if a payment plan is available: Some lots may offer this option, but it's not guaranteed.

 After Retrieval